electron/governance/policy/joining-governance.md

 5. A Google account is provided to the new member.

-6. Submit a pull request to change the `config.yaml` file in [.permissions repo](https://github.com/electron/.permissions/) add member's GitHub handle under the approved Working Group.
+6. Submit a pull request to add the new member's GitHub handle under the approved Working Group in the `config.yaml` file in [.permissions repo](https://github.com/electron/.permissions/) .

 7. A member of Community & Safety WG approves the PR in .permissions repo.